YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

 \left\{ F_X^{-1} (u_1), \, F_X^{-1} (u_2), \, \cdots, F_X^{-1} (u_n) \right\}. \notag
 $$

-To summarise, the inverse transform method is a way to generate samples of a distribution that leverages uniform random numbers going through a well designed “transform function” (the inverse CDF).
+To summarise, the inverse transform method is a way to generate samples of a distribution that leverages uniform random numbers going through a well designed "transform function" (the inverse CDF).
 This notion can be extended to a more generalised idea, in which complicated random variables can be expressed as some simpler random variables (not necessarily uniform and then the transform functions are no longer the inverse CDF).
-Conceptually, the purpose of the “transform function” is to deform/reshape the initial probability distribution: the transform function takes from where the initial distribution is too high compared to the targeted distribution and puts it where it is too low.
+Conceptually, the purpose of the "transform function" is to deform/reshape the initial probability distribution: the transform function takes from where the initial distribution is too high compared to the targeted distribution and puts it where it is too low.

 <figure>
   <img src="/posts.assets/2022-03-08-generative-adversarial-nets.assets/inverse_transform_method.png" alt="visualisations" style="width:100%">